Drupal Warns of New Remote-Code Bug, the Second in Four Weeks - Slashdot

 For the second time in a month, websites that use the Drupal content management system are confronted with a stark choice: install a critical update or risk having your servers infected with ransomware or other nasties.
 From a report: Maintainers of the open-source CMS built on the PHP programming language released an update patching critical remote-code vulnerability on Wednesday.
 The bug, formally indexed as CVE-2018-7602, exists within multiple subsystems of Drupal 7.x and 8.x.
 Drupal maintainers didn't provide details on how the vulnerability can be exploited other than to say attacks work remotely.
 The maintainers rated the vulnerability "critical" and urged websites to patch it as soon as possible.

-A new twist on term 'open source' (Score:2, Funny)
+A new twist on term 'open source' (Score:4, Funny)

 Drupal and php are so well secured and up to date that this can happen is simply inconceivable